Towards Unsupervised Domain Adaptation via Domain-Transformer: Methodology

 \subsubsection{Unsupervised Local Structure Learning}

-The Locality Preserving Projection (LPP) algorithm \cite{he2003LPP} can be explored to incorporate neighborhood information in the target domain.
+Since the target domain is unlabeled, we incorporate an unsupervised LPP constraint into the target's local regularization term.
 Firstly, we construct the adjacency graph via $k$ nearest neighbors with the Euclidean distance.
 Each pair of nodes is connected once one node is among $k$ nearest neighbours of the other node.
-Then, the adjacency matrix $\bm{W}^t$ is defined by a binary variable, \ie, ${w}^t_{ij} = 1$ if and only if the vertices $i$ and $j$ are connected by an edge, and ${w}^t_{ij} = 0$ otherwise.
+Then, the adjacency matrix $\mathbf{W}^t$ is defined by a binary variable, \ie, ${w}^t_{ij} = 1$ if and only if the vertices $i$ and $j$ are connected by an edge, and ${w}^t_{ij} = 0$ otherwise.
 The objective of unsupervised local structure learning for the target domain is formulated as

 The entropy criterion is also utilized to explore intrinsic locality structure of the target domain.
 Mathematically, the entropy loss $\mathcal{L}_{ent}$ is formulated as